-LONG ABSTRACT

 Implementing Dynamic Replenishment for Higher Availability with Less Inventory: Results from Turkish Airlines Technic

+Learning Objectives

+How to ensure higher availability with less inventory in the highly variable environment of Commercial Aviation Maintenance, Repair and Overhaul (MRO) to gain a Decisive Competitive Edge?

+How to overcome undesirable effects of ordering more frequently in smaller quantities?

+How to introduce various strategy and tactics to attain maximum benefit?

+3 questions somebody would ask

+How did Production Planning and Purchasing Departments work together to align with the new approach?

+What were the results in terms of availability?

+Which challenges did you face and how did you overcome them?
+(How did the Planning, Purchasing and Warehouse departments react to the changes?)

 DETAILED ABSTRACT: Recently Dynamic Replenishment (DR) principles were successfully applied to Turkish Airlines Technic's aircraft parts inventory system.
 The inventory, in this case, supported its maintenance and repair function, which is of vital significance to its operations in addition to maintaining third party aircraft.
 The aircraft on the line were either company owned or contracted from other airlines.
 Production tasks consisted of both periodic maintenance and the correction of operational malfunctions.

+What to Change?
 The inventory system managed consumable items and rotable pools of subassemblies for both types of repairs.
 Initially, the purchasing system supporting replenishment was the Min/Max type.
 The existing inventory system was sometimes unable to provide parts to meet maintenance demand.
 Low parts availability may affect the cycle time to repair and deliver aircraft.
-Long cycle times represented lost opportunities: loss of passenger revenue for the additional time that the company owned aircraft were down for maintenance, loss of potential external revenue from additional external aircraft maintenance and repairs that could be conducted with excess capacity, and loss of premium payments from from external customers for quick turnaround of repairs.Turkish Technic was determined to improve cycle times and commenced analysis of their inventory system under the initial subjective conclusion that variation in supplier replenishment times for required repair parts was one of the major contributors to stock out conditions and that waiting for parts in stock out condition was the biggest component of long maintenance and repair lead times.
+Long cycle times represented lost opportunities: loss of passenger revenue for the additional time that the company owned aircraft were down for maintenance, loss of potential external revenue from additional external aircraft maintenance and repairs that could be conducted with excess capacity, and loss of premium payments from from external customers for quick turnaround of repairs.

+What to Change to?
+Turkish Technic was determined to improve availability with less inventory by using TOC principles and pull based distribution solution.
+Reduction of cycle times was also targeted and their inventory system was analyzed under the initial subjective conclusion that variation in supplier replenishment times for required repair parts was one of the major contributors to stock out conditions and that waiting for parts in stock out condition was the biggest component of long maintenance and repair lead times.
 At the commencement of the improvement effort, the inventory system held parts representing a total value of over $10.4 million.
 For the first phase of DR implementation, 1010 line items were selected from the 45,000 inventory items.
 These selected items were of high dollar value and had high consumption.
 The overall availability of these 1010 line items was 90.4% at the outset.

 The general objective was to increase parts availability and reduce inventory.
 Analysis verified that wait time for parts out of stock was a significant nonproductive contributor to maintenance cycle time.
 However, the internal contribution to the replenishment lead time was larger than expected.
 The preliminary improvement phases were focused on ordering procedures for consumable inventory, deferring rotable demand to later phases of the improvement effort.
 Three critical actions were initially undertaken: establishing an internal pull replenishment system, maintaining targeted buffer inventory levels, and establishing supplier contracts and procedures consistent with DR system requirements.